windsuzu/PythonUniverse/must_know/generator.md

 Wall time: 0 ns
 ```

-Because the generator doesn't read everything down, it reads it when you need it.
-So he barely uses any memory space or spends any time on it.
+Because the generator doesn't read everything at once, it reads it when you need it.
+So it barely uses any memory space or spends any time on it.